CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 1.md

 ## Conclusion

-The aim of Copilot for Microsoft 365 is clear – to change the way you work, turning routine tasks into opportunities for growth and innovation.
-Join us on this journey as we unlock the full potential of Microsoft Copilot, and discover how AI can truly become an invaluable ally in your quest for professional excellence.
+The aim of Copilot for Microsoft 365 is clear, it is to change the way you work, turning routine tasks into opportunities for growth and innovation.
+Join us on this journey as we unlock the full potential of Microsoft Copilot and discover how AI can truly become an invaluable ally in your quest for professional excellence.